rxmario/CodablePersistenceStore/README.md

 The usage is pretty straight forward.
 All you have to do is to let a model implement the Persistable Type Protocol which comes down with the CodablePersistenceStore import.

+**Important!!!**
+All of the methods you see in the documentation can throw.
+So don't forget to handle exceptions.

 ### Model

     import CodablePersistenceStore